programmerbird/django-layout/README.markdown

 					'publisher.widgets',
 				)

+4. Add an URL entry to your project's urls.py, for example:

+				urlpatterns += patterns('',
+					(r'^publisher/', include('publisher.urls')),
+				)

+5. That's it. syncdb, runserver and goto http://localhost:8000/publisher/layout/ !

+## Usage

-4. Add widget containers into your master template file.
+1. Add widget containers into your master template file.
    By default, you will need: header, nav, subnav, intro, article, footnote, aside, footer. see templates/hibird.html for the full example.